stembrain/SmbcSwipe/README.md

 - Swipe left on the comic to see the previous comic.
 - Swipe right on the comic to see the next comic.
-- Swipe up on the comic to see a random comic.
+- TODO: Swipe up on the comic to see a random comic.